This Day in History

 • 1857 - Baseball decides 9 innings constitutes an official game, not 9 runs.

-• 1862 - William Slack US Confederate Brigadier-General, dies in battle.
+• 1862 - William Slack, Confederate Brigadier-General, dies in battle.

-• 1870 - Cincinnati Red Stockings, first pro BB team, begin 8-month tour of Midwest and East.
+• 1870 - Cincinnati Red Stockings, first professional baseball team, begin 8-month tour of Midwest and East.

-• 1872 - Birth of Piet Mondrian Holland, abstract painter (Broadway Boogie Woogie).
+• 1872 - Birth of Piet Mondrian in Holland; abstract painter (Broadway Boogie Woogie).

-• 1875 - Birth of Maurice Joseph Ravel Cibourne France, composer (Boléro).
+• 1875 - Birth of Maurice Joseph Ravel in Cibourne, France; composer (Boléro).

-• 1876 - Alexander Graham Bell is granted a patent for the telephone.
+• 1876 - Alexander Graham Bell's application for a patent for the telephone is approved and officially issued.

 • 1876 - Battle at Gura: Ethiopian emperor Yohannes beats Egyptians.